Battle of Inchon: Blue Beach

+Lewis "Chesty" Puller's 1st Marine Regiment objective was Blue Beach, 4 mi southeast of Red Beach.
+A beachhead there covered the main approach to the Yeongdeungpo District and Seoul.
+The 2d Battalion and 3d Battalion would land abreast, with the 1st Battalion in reserve behind the 3d.
+The 2.5 miles of mud flats defining the approach necessitated the use of 172 Amtracs, supported by two LSMRs, launching 2000 5-inch rockets each.
+At 1730, the first three waves reached the beach.
+A cove to the right served as a landing point for LVTs able to navigate with only four guide boats in a crosscurrent amidst the smoke, gloom and rain.
+Yet the beachhead was secured with those three assault waves, allowing the remaining 22 to come ashore.
+By 2150, the 105mm 1st and 2d Battalions, 11th Marines, were in position and ready to lend artillery support.
+Through the night, Henry Pierson Crowe's 1st Shore Party Battalion worked unloading their eight LSTs.

 Immediately after KPA resistance was extinguished in Incheon, the supply and reinforcement process began.
 Seabees and Underwater Demolition Teams (UDTs) that had arrived with the US Marines constructed a pontoon dock on Green Beach and cleared debris from the water.
 The dock was then used to unload the remainder of the LSTs.
-Early that morning of September 16, Lieutenant Colonel Murray and Colonel Puller had their operational orders from 1st Marine Division commander General Oliver P. Smith.
-The 1st Marines and 5th Marines began moving along the Incheon-Seoul road.

-Early morning on September 16, the 5th Marines (from Red and Green Beaches) started generally east along the Incheon-Seoul road, intending to link up with the left of the 1st Marine Regiment so both regiments could move on Seoul.
+Early that morning of 16 September, Lieutenant Colonel Murray and Puller had their operational orders from 1st Marine Division commander General Oliver P. Smith.
+The 5th Marines (from Red and Green Beaches) started generally east along the Incheon-Seoul road, intending to link up with the left of the 1st Marine Regiment so both regiments could move on Seoul.
 Six solitary T-34 tanks moving west towards Incheon appeared as the advancing 5th Marines reached the village of Kansong-ni.
 A strike force of eight Marine F4U Corsairs from VMF-214 attacked the tanks, destroying two and driving the others off.
 M26 Pershing tanks of the 1st Tank Battalion destroyed three more KPA tanks shortly thereafter.
-South of the 5th Marines, the 1st Marines, having spent most of the day consolidating its scattered units, did not move east until about 16:00 hrs.
+South of the 5th Marines, the 1st Marines, having spent most of the day consolidating its scattered units, did not move east until about 16:00.

-Just before dawn on September 17, two companies of the 5th Marines, supported by artillery and M26 tanks, defeated a counterattack by a column of six T-34 tanks and two hundred infantry, inflicting heavy casualties.